pippinbarr/combat-at-the-movies/process/process-journal.md

 - Text possibly
 - Movement (including parameters like speed etc.?
 Best not to tamper too much)
 - Shooting / perform action (can have custom actions like speaking, but again not too much)

+---

+# Looking at the design and development work so far (Friday, 5 June 2020, 13:40PM)

+Having now actually made a bit of headway into the game I can probably actually say a few things about what it's been like and what I think might be interesting about the process.

+I've now put together versions of Citizen Kane, L'Avventura, Rashomon, and Au Hasard Balthazar.
+I'd originally been assuming that the majority of the work would be about the specific relationship between a tank and its actions and the potential of the scene, and that has been important, but it's been nice to run into other elements as well.

+## Citizen Kane

+This has generally been the one I've had the clearest bead on from the beginning, though I'm not too sure it's the "best" of the ideas.
+It's just punchy and amusing.
+It does leverage the core idea of death so central to Combat, and in particular the visual and audio representations of death (most compellingly the spinning).
+I think there's something to the idea that you press your shooting button to die instead of to kill, though I don't know that it makes sense in the context of Citizen Kane to say that he chose to die in that moment?

+An alternative would be to say that the objective of this game is to say Rosebud before you die?
+To "realize" or recall the importance of Rosebud before death takes you?
+In which case I would just have a timer runner (visible or not?) and if you hit the action button you say Rosebud and then die, perhaps you get one point for saying it.

+I actually quite enjoy the bullet that is fired by the Kane Tank flying off screen as it genuinely does end up mirroring the bauble/globe from the movie for me.
+It's a little thing, but I think it's fun that there's that correspondence, and it does make me think a bit about the underlying Atari implementation of the missiles and how the missile sprite is used for different purposes in different Atari games (the ball, the bullet, something I can't remember in Adventure, etc.).

+So anyway maybe I rethink the timer idea - since a timer is part of the original game, and it perhaps gets more accurately at the idea of death taking you when it will.
+Would it be funny/fun if you could say "rosebud" multiple times and kind of build up points with that growing force of memory?
+Perhaps so.

+I do think even in this ultra simple idea there's something to it.

+## L'Avventura

+This was a latecomer to the thoughts, spurred on by wanting something more like a "great movies" list rather than just "movies I can think of".
+I also think it's good to maintain some consistency in the list so I could make other games looking at specific genres or more popular movies and so forth.

+The core point in L'Avventura is that the guy is searching for the missing woman fruitlessly.
+It's actually been a long while since I saw it (and perhaps I should rewatch), but I think the central representation of the tank on an island looking around is solid.
+The timer would be present here again (and perhaps it needs to always be present really, given it's a major part of how Combat works), to signify the end of the search.

+I'm starting to wonder whether I need little titles at the end of the game telling you the outcome beyond just the points total.
+"You didn't find her" or similar.
+Which is what would always happen.

+I contemplated having an invisible and unfindable tank also on the island, but I don't think that really makes sense.

+I think there's a decent poignancy to the idea of one Combat tank looking for another, presumably to fight to the death (perhaps mirroring things about the relationship in L'Avventura?
+Does he even want to find her, really?).
+As an image I think it's a pretty strong one on loneliness, futility, nobody to kill, and so on.
+Just realizing it probably does make sense for the tank to be able to shoot, a way to express frustration?
+Reaching out?

+I guess you'd never score any points.

+Should these things also have titles at the beginning telling you what you're meant to actually do?
+(I mean, Atari games wouldn't normally print instructions to the screen would they?
+I'll have to check up on that a bit.
+I do like the idea of producing a proper little manual, but it might be overkill and too much work for little old me?)

+## Rashomon

+Here's an example of one that ended up being as much about the API of Phaser as Combat itself.
+I think this is a fairly "obvious" idea in terms of representing multiple versions of the same story by having multiple cameras simultaneously.
+It would have been possible, too, to present four separate minigames, each of which would present the idea of combat in a slightly different way, but I think that the four cameras probably does a better job or being a bit confusing, showing the idea of perspectives and so on.
+I like that this enabled me to recognize that Combat itself essentially has this idea of multiple "perspectives" in that it presents multiple game modes you can cycle through.
+I've leaned on the idea of differing kinds of visibility in particular (walls, tanks) to that end.
+It would be harder (maybe vaguely impossible) to create the same kinds of mechanical differences (e.g. bending bullets or not, bouncing bullets or not) based on the camera.

+In the end this should probably be a relatively playable game, reminding me of Bernie's game I can't remember the name of right now (the platformer with the jumbled up views).
+I'll need an AI tank I suppose, to make this fun, but I can probably get away with largely random behaviour as it's not really the point (I suppose I could make it two player, but then it raises the question of the various other one player versions.
+Does one player get to be the sled?
+The nurse? in Citizen Kane?
+The missing woman in L'Avventura?
+Maybe.)

+It's appropriate that Rashomon is about an act of violence obviously, perhaps it could be too on the nose, but it's fun to draw a multi-camera tank game into comparison with one of the greatest movies ever made etc. etc.

+## Au Hasard Balthazar

+Bit of a one-liner, but actually one with some teeth I think.
+You simply have Balthazar the donkey there instead of another tank.
+If two player then I suppose the other player controls the donkey, if not then I think it's the player as tank and the donkey maybe just wanders around or stays put.
+You could shoot the donkey (if you're a prick) but you wouldn't get points for that (or for anything?
+Random points for the "au hasard"?).
+I think there's something good about pitting the tank against the donkey (or the potential for it to be "against" anyway).
+It has pathos, it's that classic story of "choosing not to shoot" that videogames leverage from time to time.
+I like the idea that it could be peaceful.

+## So far

+Well I think it's going slowly, but perhaps a little better than anticipated.
+I'm finding relationships between Combat and movies.
+Yadda yadda (lost the thread on this because I wrote the majority of this entry while waiting for my emergency passport, and now it's the next day and things have been full on).
+So whatever it says above, let's say that's what I have to say.